ucsdsysnet/sparsdr/pluto_sparsdr_iio/README.md

 # Using a precompiled binary

-If your Pluto device is running Linux 5.4.0, you can probably use the [precompiled file](./precompiled/sparsdr_iio.ko).
+If your Pluto device is running Linux 5.4.0 (run `uname -a` from the Pluto console to check the Linux kernel version), you can probably use the [precompiled file](./precompiled/sparsdr_iio.ko).
 Skip to the "Installing" section below.